 No Accountability for Senior Managers

-Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility, and they need to be held accountable.
-Blaming poor performance on front-line workers is just an excuse for the failure of senior management.
+Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility and must be held accountable.
+Blaming poor performance on frontline workers is just an excuse for the failure of senior management.

 One of the most important KPIs for every manager is employee turnover.
 This should be measured in every department for every manager.
 A serious review of any department with a high turnover rate should be initiated.